pbs/pycaption/README.rst

 |Build Status|

-``py-caption`` is a caption reading/writing module.
+``pycaption`` is a caption reading/writing module.
 Use one of the given Readers to read content into an intermediary format known as PCC (PBS Common Captions), and then use one of the Writers to output the PCC into captions of your desired format.